iam4tart/Project-Arya/README.md

 ## Future work
-We will be improving the results given by our transformer model pipeline
+On a side-note, our transformer model pipeline gave similar results to our custom DNN.
+Therefore, we will be improving the results based on this.

 <br/>
 <img src="https://i.ibb.co/4ZfWSzL/transformer.png" width="512">